July 3, 2023

 Advances in financial technology and new criminal methodologies impact the payments industry constantly.
 As governments around the world introduce regulations to keep pace with an evolving risk landscape, payment companies need to be able to adapt to meet their compliance obligations without negatively affecting the quality of their products and services.

 In addition to existing legislation, such as Payment Services Directive 2 (PSD2), there’s no shortage of payment regulations on the global horizon.
-In the UK, for example, the government is reviewing its Payment Services Regulations (PSR), with a view to modernizing the country’s payments system in the wake of Brexit.
+In the UK, for example, the government is reviewing its Payment Services Regulations (PSR), with a view to modernising the country’s payments system in the wake of Brexit.

 Similarly, in late 2022, the US government released a report into The Future of Money and Payments, setting out a range of regulatory options for instant payment systems and blockchain-based stablecoins, and for the potential introduction of a Central Bank Digital Currency (CBDC).
 The EU is also welcoming digital payment systems through regulations such as the Markets in Crypto Assets (MiCA) and the Transfer of Funds, which will come into effect in 2024 and 2025 respectively, and will impose new reporting and recording keeping rules on transactions involving cryptocurrency.

 Incoming payments regulations will increase the administrative burden on companies in a variety of ways, and force them to find new ways to maintain the efficiency of compliance processes – at the risk of fines and reputational damage.
-While regulatory change management in the payments industry can be challenging, the process doesn’t have to be painful, and there are ways to make life easier for compliance, legal, and risk teams, regardless of an organization’s size or resources.
+While regulatory change management in the payments industry can be challenging, the process doesn’t have to be painful, and there are ways to make life easier for compliance, legal, and risk teams, regardless of an organisation’s size or resources.

 Let’s take a look at 5 ways to help manage regulations in the payments industry.